-CINCINNATI – The Cincinnati Fire Department is reminding citizens to change the batteries in their smoke alarms when they move their clocks back on Sunday, Nov.
-3.
+CINCINNATI – The Cincinnati Fire Department is reminding everyone to change the batteries in your smoke alarms when you move your clocks ahead on Sunday.

-In conjunction with the annual public education program --“Change Your Clocks, Change Your Batteries” – citizens are encouraged to change the batteries in their smoke alarms at least twice a year -- at the beginning and end of Daylight Savings Time.
-Daylight Savings Time ends Sunday at 2 a.m.
+In conjunction with the annual public education program --“Change Your Clocks, Change Your Batteries” – citizens are encouraged to change the batteries in their smoke alarms at least twice a year -- at the beginning and end of daylight saving time.
+Daylight saving time starts Sunday at 2 a.m.

 In addition, members of the fire officials say you should:

 Consider switching to a smoke alarm that has a non-removable 10-year lithium battery

 Replace your smoke alarm every 10 years (or according to manufacturer’s specifications)

 Develop an escape plan and practice the plan with your family

 For maximum protection, the Cincinnati Fire Department encourages the use of both photoelectric and ionization smoke alarms.
 Such smoke alarms provide early warning when fire occurs.

 Photoelectric alarms quickly sense smoke from smoldering, smoky fires, such as those ignited by a cigarette falling between sofa cushions.

 Ionization alarms quickly sense smoke caused by flaming, fast-moving fires, such as a kitchen fire.